 - Nintendo Hard: With the game being a throwback to 8- and 16-bit action platformers, this comes naturally.
 Even freakin' Easy Mode has its fair share of challenges.

-- One of the bosses is a giant fire-breathing chicken for crying out loud.
+- One of the bosses is a giant fire-breathing chicken.

 - Self-Imposed Challenge: One trophy/achievement requires a Minimalist Run.
 Easy Mode is highly recommended.

 - Portal Book: Turns out to be where the game is set, God having sealed the Princesses in a storybook.

 - The Stinger: The True Ending offers a post-credits scene, where Wormwood goes back to his room to hang himself again.